 By Krista Kellogg

 Krista Kellogg was elected to the National Psoriasis Foundation Board of Trustees in 2006 and currently holds the position of chair-elect.
+She was elected to the National Psoriasis Foundation Board of Trustees in 2006.
 She is chair of the Board Governance Committee and a member of the Development, Finance and Outreach Committees.
 She also served as chair of the 2011 National Volunteer Leadership Conference.
 Krista has palmar-plantar psoriasis.
-She lives in Miami, Florida, where she is the marketing director at the law firm of Stearns Weaver Miller.
+She lives in Miami, Florida, where she is the Senior Marketing Manager at Akerman Senterfitt.